The Velocity Exercise Dual motion Recumbent Bike comes with moving handlebars to work your arms and upper body as you workout your legs.

 - To track performance you need to record this manually

 Velocity Exercise Dual Motion Recumbent Bike Consumer Ratings

-In their reviews customer, on the whole, are pleased with the bike.
-78% rate it a 4 or 5.
+In their reviews customers, on the whole, are pleased with the bike.

 However, not everyone is happy with the bike.
 The concerns are: